limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 018906:  C=302      0 L	       5 W	     93 Ch	  "users"
 ```

-All those with HTTP response code `302` redirects to `/login`.
-The rest of the HTTP response code `200` redirects to their respective error pages, e.g. `/404` redirects to `/404.html`.
+The ones with the HTTP response code `302` redirect to `/login`.
+The top three with the HTTP response code `200` redirect to their respective error pages, e.g. `/404` redirects to `/404.html`.

 ### Ruby on Rails

-I notice [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)ful URLs during my cursory browsing of the site, and I believe it's a RoR web application.
+I notice [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)ful URLs during my cursory browsing of the site, which looks a lot like a RoR web application.

 ```
 # curl -s http://192.168.30.128/ | grep -Po '(href|src)=".{2,}"' | cut -d'"' -f2 | sort | uniq